karlaeh/Python-programming-exercises/README.md

 - Solution

 ## 2. Level Description
-- __Level 1 Beginner__: Beginner means someone who has just gone through an introductory Python course.
-He can solve some problems with 1 or 2 Python classes or functions.
-Normally, the answers could directly be found in the textbooks.
+- __Level 1 Beginner__: Problems can be solved with 1 or 2 Python classes or functions.
-- __Level 2 Intermediate__: Intermediate means someone who has just learned Python, but already has a relatively strong programming background from before.
-He should be able to solve problems which may involve 3 or 3 Python classes or functions.
-The answers cannot be directly be found in the textbooks.
+- __Level 2 Intermediate__: Problems may involve 3 or 4 Python classes or functions to solve them.
-- __Level 3 Advanced__: He should use Python to solve more complex problem using more rich libraries functions and data structures and algorithms.
-He is supposed to solve the problem using several Python standard packages and advanced techniques.
+- __Level 3 Advanced__: Complex problems that need several libraries functions, data structures and algorithms.